seng438-winter-2022/seng438-a5-LAREINA-JO/Assignment5-ReportTemplate.md

 # Comparison of Results

+From the reliability testing, we could know that the failure intensity and the failure rate don't have a significant drop as the time goes.
+It shows that the system doesn't have a storng reliability growth.
+The result of RDC testing is strongly dependent on the maximum acceptable number of failure.
+As we set the maximum acceptable number of failure to a relatively low number, the RDC will show that the observed data is in the continue or reject region.
+Based on these two testing, the failure data shows that the system is not reliable.

 # Discussion on Similarity and Differences of the Two Techniques

+Similarity: The reliability growth testing and the RDC testing both aims to test the reliability of a system.
+They use failure data to generate graph or chart to demonstrate the reliability.

+Difference: The reliability growth testing uses the failure intensity and failure rate to demonstrate the reliability.
+If the failure intensity or failure rate doesn't drop as the time goes, it means that the system is not reliable.
+But the RDC testing uses the failure counts and the maximum acceptable number of failure that we set to demonstrate the reliability.
+The maximum acceptable number of failure is the element that will make the failure data acceptable or unacceptable.

 # How the team work/effort was divided and managed